Reuh/anselme/doc/language.md

 // _::_ has a lower precedence than _._, parentheses are needed or this would be parsed as a::(is number.b) :$(a::is number).b
 ```

+### Environments

+Environments consist of a scope, and can be used to get, set, and define variable in a scope that isn't the current one.

+An environment can, for example, be obtained using `load(path)`, which returns the exported scope of the file `path`.

 ### Overloads